 Day 7: No Space Left on Device

-We are examining the output of various cd
+We are examining the output of various cd and ls commands to compute

 the sizes of directories on a filesystem, and find the directories using the most space (part 1)